Ontario Workers Compensation Attorney

 - Death benefits.
 The death of a loved one on the job in Ontario could make you and other dependents eligible for death benefits.
 This pays the same rate as total disability benefits for a predetermined amount of time.
 You could also receive funeral and burial reimbursement, up to $10,000.

-Find out which types of compensation you could receive during a conversation with an Ontario workers’ comp lawyer at Rose, Klein & Marias LLP.
+Find out which types of compensation you could receive during a conversation with an Ontario personal injury attorney at Rose, Klein & Marias LLP.
 Each case is unique.
 They all share one thing in common, however: they typically end in better compensation with guidance from an attorney.
 While the types of compensation available remain the same, the amount you end up with could change depending on the strength of your negotiator.
 Hiring a workers’ compensation lawyer could lead to a better payout.

 Compensation for Workplace Accidents in California

 The amount a workers’ compensation insurance company offers you might not be enough to cover your losses.
 Furthermore, settling via insurance claim may not hold a negligent employer responsible for causing your injuries.
 This could mean your employer does not change anything in the future to protect other workers from similar injuries or illnesses.
 If you believe your employer caused or contributed to your accident, consider filing a personal injury claim for compensation instead of settling through workers’ comp.
 A lawsuit in California could come with unique benefits, including greater compensation.